Reference 07 — Host embedding

 /control/... (own vertices)

-Fleet of robots with central monitor (star)
+Fleet of robots with a central monitor (star)

 [ robot 1 ]──TCP──┐